-The Sociology program at JSU has three active student organizations: The Sociology Club; WISE (Women's Issues, Support & Empowerment); and AKD (Alpha Kappa Delta).
+The Sociology program at JSU has four active student organizations: The Sociology Club; WISE (Women's Issues, Support & Empowerment); JSU Students for Equality; and AKD (Alpha Kappa Delta).
 All serve similar, yet different functions on and off campus.
-Taken together, they all work toward unifying people, pushing for social justice, as well as advocating for strong academic standards.
-Many students belong to all three.
+Taken together, they all work toward unifying people, promoting social justice, as well as advocating for strong academic standards.
+Many students belong to several.
 Members of each organization have participated in academic conferences and performed volunteer work in the community, as well as sponsored campus and community events.

-The Sociology Club and WISE each have their own websites.
-For questions regarding each of these organizations, contact faculty sponsors Dr. Erin Rider for The Sociology Club; Dr. Tina H. Deshotels for WISE and AKD.
+For questions regarding each of these organizations, contact faculty sponsors Dr. Tina H. Deshotels.

 Alpha Kappa Delta

 Alpha Kappa Delta (AKD) is the international Sociology honor society, and Jacksonville State

 University is privileged to have one of its chapters.

 Membership is by invitation only, and is limited to students that are advanced Sociology majors.
 To qualify for membership, the student must meet the stringent academic criteria established by the international society, and must be nominated by the Sociology faculty of JSU.
 The requirements for undergraduates are:

 The sole purpose of the chapter of AKD is to honor excellent academic students in our program.
 Membership in this society is considered to be an outstanding achievement and a great honor.